yuho-yuho/gitm_updated/README.md

 ./Config.pl -install -compiler=ifortmpif90 -earth
 ```

-Add these fours lines in the end of your /GITM/Makefile.def file:
+Add the following four lines to the end of the /GITM/Makefile.def file:

 ```shell
 EDYNAMICSDIR = ${UADIR}/util/EDYNAMICS